 One of the best things about your policy is that it's always looking out for you, regardless of whether you're at fault or not.
 In a sense, it does all the dirty work and leaves you to concentrate on other things.
 Like resting easy at night.

 You get the problem resolved and, with any luck, get to keep your client too.
 Not forgetting that having PI gives you the kind of professional edge that can make you an attractive prospect in the first place.

 Many clients and contracts demand a certain level of professional indemnity cover in fact.
 As do the membership criteria for some professional bodies, including those for accountants and architects.

 It's a sign of just how seriously PI is taken within the business community.

-Click through for more information on what is professional indemnity insurance.
+Click through for more information on professional indemnity insurance.
 Or you can call the team on 0345 222 5391.